 The Iowa Golf Association has been serving male golfers in the state since 1900 and it currently provides governance to registered members in 170 clubs.
 The ladies equivalent, the Iowa Women’s Golf Association, was formed in 1927 though, interestingly, female golfers had been playing tournaments in conjunction with the men’s state events since 1902.

 Two Golden Age layouts deserve special mention and they are William Langford’s Wakonda Club in Des Moines and C.H.
 Alison’s Davenport Country Club in Pleasant Valley.
 Completed in 1922 and 1924 respectively, they’ve not been immune to alteration down the years but they’re still well worth trying to befriend a member in order to get a game.
-Of a more recent vintage, Pete Dye’s North and South layouts at Des Moines Country Club and the Tom Fazio-designed course at Glen Oaks Country Club are excellent modern courses whilst Keith Foster’s new millennium creation at Harvester is widely recognised as the best in state – what’s more, it’s a public access track that allows daily fee play.
+Of a more recent vintage, Pete Dye’s North and South layouts at Des Moines Country Club and the Tom Fazio-designed course at Glen Oaks Country Club are excellent modern courses whilst Keith Foster’s new millennium creation at Harvester is widely recognized as the best in state – what’s more, it’s a public access track that allows daily fee play.

 Our Iowa Best In State Rankings were last updated in October 2020.
 Click the link to read the story.